carpentries-incubator/data-harvesting-for-agriculture/_episodes/03-Geospatial-Lesson.md

 ```

 **Exercise**
-1. Bring the file called "asplanted.gpkg" in your environment.
+1. Bring the file called "asplanted_transformed.gpkg" in your environment.
 Name
 the object `planting`.
 This file contains the planting information for 2017.
 2. Identify the CRS of the object.
 3. Look at the geometry features.
 What kind of geometric features are in this dataset?